+The pyranometer sensitivity can be adjusted using the Sensor Manager software.
 The Sensor Manager does not allow a "standard user" to change any settings that have a direct impact on the instrument output, i.e. the irradiance in W/m2.
-However, in case the instrument is recalibrated it is common practice that the sensitivity is adjusted, and that the latest result is added to the calibration history records.
+However, in case the instrument is recalibrated, it is common practice that the sensitivity is adjusted, and that the latest result is added to the calibration history records.
 This can be done after obtaining a password and becoming a "power user".
 Please contact the factory to obtain the password and to get directions to become a "power user".